thulasitheja/Rubik-s-Cube-RL/README.md

 * y (rotate): rotate the entire Cube on U
 * z (rotate): rotate the entire Cube on F

-### Algorithms used:
+## Algorithms used:
 We created 2 ML agents using Deep Q-Learning and SARSA(State Action Reward State Action)

 > ### Deep Q-Learning:
-Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
+>>Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
 It does not require a model of the environment (hence "model-free"), and it can handle problems with stochastic transitions and rewards without requiring adaptations.
 For any finite Markov decision process (FMDP), Q-learning finds an optimal policy in the sense of maximizing the expected value of the total reward over any and all successive steps, starting from the current state.
 Q-learning can identify an optimal action-selection policy for any given FMDP, given infinite exploration time and a partly-random policy.
-"Q" refers to the function that the algorithm computes – the expected rewards for an action taken in a given state.
+"Q" refers to the function that the algorithm computes the expected rewards for an action taken in a given state.

 > ### SARSA:
-State–action–reward–state–action (SARSA) is an algorithm for learning a Markov decision process policy, used in the reinforcement learning area of machine learning.
+>>State–action–reward–state–action (SARSA) is an algorithm for learning a Markov decision process policy, used in the reinforcement learning area of machine learning.
 A SARSA agent interacts with the environment and updates the policy based on actions taken, hence this is known as an on-policy learning algorithm.
 The Q value for a state-action is updated by an error, adjusted by the learning rate alpha.
 Q values represent the possible reward received in the next time step for taking action a in state s, plus the discounted future reward received from the next state-action observation.

-### Instructions to run the code:
+## Instructions to run the code:

-#### To run the Deep Q-Learning Algorithm.
+### To run the Deep Q-Learning Algorithm.
 Run this command in the command prompt.

-> python ai_learner.py [OPTIONS]
+`python ai_learner.py [OPTIONS]`

-#### Options:
+### Options:
 	-s N | --size=N: Cube size (number of squares per edge).
 Default: 2 -l N | --layers=N: Number of layers in the neural network.
 Default: 3 --seed=N: Set the RNG seed
 	--random: Only use random choice
 	-h | --help: Display the help page and exit

-#### To run the SARSA Algorithm.
+### To run the SARSA Algorithm.

-> python Run.py
+`python Run.py`

 It will display the goal state and ask the user to input the number of moves by which it will scramble the goal state to a start state .